infonl/info-jira-scrumboard/README.md

 - Adapt the Active Sprints-board so more issues fit on.
 - Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card
 - Show even more condensed version of Active Sprints board with in High Contract-view (press Z multiple times).
 Optimal for larger screens for Daily Scrums/Daily standups.

+High Contract-view
--- Creates 3-1-1-3 columns
+- Creates 3-1-1-3 columns
--- hides Details-pane (press Z to show/hide it)
+- hides Details-pane (press Z to show/hide it)

 Backlog